njneered/Yeet_or_Eat/README.md

 pip install -r requirements.txt python run_backend.py

+> Make sure to add your .env file if required, or copy from .env.example

-Visit http://localhost:5050 to confirm the backend is running
+> Visit http://localhost:5050 to confirm the backend is running

 ### Environment Variables

-Create a .env file inside frontend/ with the following:
+> Create a .env file inside frontend/ with the following:

 REACT_APP_API_URL=http://localhost:5050

-Add any additional variables as needed.
+> Add any additional variables as needed.

 ### Scripts (Frontend)